Make effective comments on planning applications

 Understand the application

-- Study the plans, forms and details submitted with the application carefully and make sure
+Study the plans, forms and details submitted with the application carefully and make sure you understand the nature of the application being made.

-- Consider contacting the applicant for more information if you need it.
+Consider contacting the applicant for more information if you need it.

-- It is worth checking from time to time if revised plans have been submitted.
-The revisions
+It is worth checking from time to time if revised plans have been submitted.
+The revisions may or may not address your concerns.

-Understand what the Development Plan says
+Understand what the Planning Policies say

-- The council has to adopt certain principles laid down in legislation and government
+The council has to adopt certain principles laid down in legislation and government

 guidance when determining a planning application.
 These principles are very important